-Requested most commonly by our customers for the sheer relief it brings, this blend of essential oils has brought comfort to many who deal with a wide variety of aches and pains.
+Requested most commonly by our customers for the sheer relief it brings, this blend of essential oils has brought comfort to many who deal with those "bone-deep" aches and pains.

 This blend may assist in easing discomfort, particularly that associated with migraines and headaches, circulation, inflammation, muscle tension, stiff bones and joints, aches, torn ligaments, bumps and bruises, broken blood vessels, body soreness, and the digestive system.

 Details & Ingredients